Definition of an Intern

 Are Internships Paid?

-This is a common question employers ask.
 We highly encourage employers to pay either minimum wage or a stipend (for travel to and from site, lunch, etc.).
 Design-related programs (Graphic Design, Interior Design, and Industrial Design and Architecture have separate guidelines and require payment.
 Competitive compensation will help you attract superior intern talent.

 The U.S. Department of Labor (DOL) has developed the following six criteria for identifying a learner/trainee (aka intern) whose work may be unpaid: